 After wiping the goblin blood off our MAGI, we returned to Ki to find her unconscious, the MAGI in her body agitated by Ashura’s invasion force or… something.
 Why didn’t they just take the stuff and leave?
 According to Ki’s assistant healer, we would have to retrieve the MAGI ourselves or Ki would die, so it was time for our party to go full-on Trauma Center on our patient.
 KillBot 5000!
 Get the good knife!

 Just then, Ki’s assistant gave us a piece of MAGI.
-God knows where it came from, though it was clear it existed to prevent us from racing off to the next world without checking on this plot development.
+God knows where it came from, though from a gameplay perspective it existed to prevent us from racing off to the next world without checking on this plot development.
 You see: the Pillar of Sky and certain other doors just happened to be locked until you reach a certain MAGI count, even though other people can move up and down it as they please.
 It’s painfully artificial.
 The assistant advised we talk to the Giants of World 3, who would know how to micronize, so we could shrink down inside of Ki’s body along and stop Ashura’s forces on the inside.
 Oh, is that the plan, then?
 Ugh, fine.
 Put down the laser, KilB, we’re not doing the Trauma Center plan.
 It’s a Fantastic Voyage plot instead.
 We did as we were told, and found ourselves in the third world, just outside the mammoth walls of a Giant Town.

 A small settlement of Human/Mutant/Monster/Robot-sized folk had been built by the gates of the Giant Town.
 Inside the town, we found new shops, as well as a “Giant Shop” selling overpowered and overpriced items we couldn’t afford.
 We made a mental note to come back here later in the game, just in case they don’t reappear in shops (back in The Day, I actually grinded to buy some of the Giant items!
 Good items, but none worth the grinding effort at this point in the game.
 And before you say anything: nope, the bonus stats from grinding won’t help much.
 Remember: stats are gained based on the level of your enemies, not flat EXP, and unfortunately the enemies here in World 3 are not much more useful than the ones back in World 2).
 We also met a man named Johnny who was drinking his sorrows away, partially because the townsfolk had decided he was a Giant shrunk down and had thus ostracized him.
-In a world where your cousin is a Robot, your daughter a sentient toad and two of your exes were openly called “Mutants,” I think that’s an oddly specific form of racism, but there you go.
+In a world where your cousin is a Robot, your daughter a sentient toad and two of your exes are openly called “Mutants,” I think that’s an oddly specific form of racism, but there you go.

 Dad was glad and surprised to see us, but refused to come home.
-Delighted that we were collecting the MAGI, he once again gave us one (this is not responsible parenting!) and headed out, saying he can’t come home until all the MAGI are secure for good.
+Delighted that we were collecting the MAGI, he once again gave us a MAGI (this is not responsible parenting!) and headed out, saying he can’t come home until all the MAGI are secure for good.
 The player character agreed to help make that happen, and Dad once again vanished.

 Leaving aside subjects of parental abandonment (and you may laugh, but that is a major theme of the game, especially in the Japanese version, blowing the slapdash story of FFIII completely out of the water), we continued through the forest path and found a back door to the overpriced Giant Shop from earlier.
 Startling the owner, we got him to confess as to his source for the Giant items.
 He explained that Johnny brought them in, which at least explains that wonky rumour about the guy.
 We talked to Johnny, and he admitted there was a secret passage into town in one of the two cliff-like staircases into Giant Town.
 He even gave us a bonus tip when we told him (on our second attempt…) that we didn’t believe he was a giant.
 What a guy!
-Too bad I hate him for looting all the free Giant items before we could get to them!
+Too bad I hate him for looting a shop-full of free Giant items before we could get to them!

-The Giant Town segment is one of the game’s most memorable segments (though second to the Fantastic Voyage scene to come), spent crawling over giant furniture to find treasure.
+The Giant Town segment is one of the game’s most memorable segments (albeit second to the Fantastic Voyage scene to come), spent crawling over giant furniture to find treasure.
 Real-world Kyle found two more scraps of MAGI in town, which were required to unlock a… mouse hole?… in one of the houses, which must have been chewed out by a mouse the size of a tanker truck.
 On the table in that house we found an item called “Micron” that the Giants had apparently used to become Human-sized and disappear long ago.
 We picked up the thing and took it back to the Temple on World 1.
 This is a lot of back and forth you’re making us do, FFLII.
 I’m glad you stop after world 6, but it probably would have been better if you had stopped here, instead!

 We entered Ki’s body, one of the more remarkable moments of the game, and holy hell these monsters are caustic!
 I don’t remember them being this dangerous in any of my failed attempts to beat the game in the past.
 The monsters were a mix of World 2 and 3 monsters sent by Ashura, and also a set of cells and viruses.
-The combined enemy force had far too many group attacks for my liking, and worse the cells and viruses had attacks that ignored Defence entirely as they tried to digest you.
+The combined enemy force had far too many group attacks for my liking, and worse the cells and viruses had attacks that ignored Defence as they tried to digest you.
 Never you mind their sheer numbers (FFLI and FFLII use a Phantasy Star-style first person perspective where each enemy on-screen typically represents a number of enemies as indicated on the GUI).
 These enemy groups necessitated the use of KilB’s shiny and new SMG and Liz’s Ice spells, since both could attack every member of a group.
-Thankfully, KilB was immune to the group attacks thrown by one monster, but that was the closest thing we had to a saving grace.
+Thankfully, KilB was immune to the group attacks thrown by one particular monster, but that was the closest thing we had to a saving grace.

 During this area, Liz finally woke up and began to gain stats, but it was a little too late.
 She was still the weakest member of the party, but she was also the fastest.
 This meant we were relying on her to put paid to dangerous enemy groups with her Ice spell.
 If only her Mana would rise!